Apple II graphics: Graphic modes on later models (IIe, IIc, IIc Plus, IIGS)

+Bill Budge publicly demonstrated a software-based double high-resolution mode (560 x 192) in 1981, displaying up to 120 characters per line.
+He said that it was not an alternative to 80-column hardware "as it is unpredictable and doesn't work on all Apples".

 Soon after the introduction of the Apple IIe, the Apple engineers realized that the video bandwidth doubling circuitry used to implement 80-column text mode could be easily extended to include the machine's graphics modes.
 Since the signal was present at the auxiliary slot connector which housed the Extended 80 Column Card, Annunciator 3 on the game port was overloaded to activate double resolution graphics when both 80 column video and a graphics mode was selected.
 Replacement motherboards (called the Revision B motherboard) were offered free of charge to owners of the Apple IIe to upgrade their machines with double resolution graphics capabilities.
 For this reason, machines with the original Revision A motherboard are extremely rare.
 Subsequent Apple II models also implement the double resolution graphics modes.

 Double Low-Resolution

-This was an 80×40 (or 80×48) graphics mode available only on 80-column machines.
-Under Applesoft BASIC, enabling this mode required three steps.
-First, enabling 80 column mode with PR#3, Then enabling double-density graphics with POKE 49246,0, followed by GR.
+This is an 80×40 (or 80×48) graphics mode available only on 80-column machines.
+Under Applesoft BASIC, enabling this mode requires three steps.
+First, enabling 80 column mode with PR#3, then enabling double-density graphics with POKE 49246,0, followed by GR.